aws/aws-sdk-go/example/service/s3/listObjectsConcurrently/README.md

 ## Example

-listS3EncryptedObjects is an example using the AWS SDK for Go concurrently to list the the encrypted objects in the S3 buckets owned by an account.
+listS3EncryptedObjects is an example using the AWS SDK for Go concurrently to list the encrypted objects in the S3 buckets owned by an account.

 ## Usage